Top 12 Best Magnesium Rich Foods

 2. Spinach

-Spinach is a fiber-rich food loaded with nutrients like folate, potassium and vitamin B6 and is one of the best green vegetable sources for magnesium.
+Spinach is a fiber-rich food loaded with nutrients like folate, potassium, and vitamin B6 and is one of the best green vegetable sources for magnesium.
 Adding spinach to your diet is also easily accomplished.
-Use it in salads, add it to smoothies, prepare it in fresh juices and incorporate in almost any dish like omelets.
+Use it in salads, add it to smoothies, prepare it in fresh juices, and incorporate it in almost any dish like omelets.
 The anti-inflammatory benefits of spinach will encourage muscle relaxation and reduce symptoms of constipation (4).

 3. Grass-Fed Dairy

-If you experience lactose sensitivity or intolerance from consuming pasteurized grain-fed dairy milks and cheeses, switching to raw dairy may be a natural solution to overcoming this problem.
-Raw milks and cheeses contain higher concentrations of the enzymes need to digest lactose and absorb magnesium and other nutrients.
-If a lactose allergies persists, grass-fed ghee or clarified butter is also rich in magnesium and contains only traces of lactose.
+If you experience lactose sensitivity or intolerance from consuming pasteurized grain-fed dairy milk and cheeses, switching to raw dairy may be a natural solution to overcoming this problem.
+Raw milk and cheeses contain higher concentrations of the enzymes needed to digest lactose and absorb magnesium and other nutrients.
+If lactose allergies persist, grass-fed ghee or clarified butter is also rich in magnesium and contains only traces of lactose.

 4. Avocados